jasonrsadler/file-explorer/README.md

 ## API Keys

 'Dummy' API keys have been set in `server/.env` and also in `client/.env`.
 Under normal security practices, these files would never be checked in, but are provided here for convenience in running the application.

+## Limitations

+File uploads to Laravel endpoints is limited to the default 2MB limit

 ## Implementations